Noise-Robust De-Duplication at Scale: Introduction

 In contrast to the literature on semantic textual similarity, where deep neural architectures predominate - e.g. \cite{reimers2019sentence} - text de-duplication overwhelmingly uses $N$-gram methods.
 There have been few efforts to formally evaluate the adequacy of $N$-gram based de-duplication or to explore potential performance gains from neural text de-duplication.
 This study builds a large de-duplication dataset and develops neural methods for robust textual de-duplication that significantly outperform $N$-gram based methods and scale efficiently.

 A major hurdle to overcome in systematically studying text de-duplication is the lack of data for an unbiased evaluation of different methods.
 Typically, there is no way to exhaustively identify all duplicates of a given example in a large corpus, complicating comparisons of recall.

-To circumvent this challenge, we examine duplication in a unique context: historical news.
-Reproduction of news from news wires and syndicate services was widespread, forming over half the content of U.S. local newspapers.
+To circumvent this challenge, we examine duplication in historical news.
+Reproduction from news wires and syndicate services was widespread, forming over half the content of U.S. local newspapers.
 Media historian Julia \citet{guarneri2017newsprint} writes: ``by the 1910s and 1920s, most of the articles that Americans read in their local papers had either been bought or sold on the national news market...
 This constructed a broadly understood American ‘way of life’ that would become a touchstone of U.S. domestic politics and international relations throughout the twentieth century.''
 Because news is timely, reproduction happens within a narrow time window, and hence annotators can exhaustively identify all duplicates despite the massive overall size of the corpus.
 To build an unbiased evaluation sample, highly skilled human annotators manually reviewed every front page article from 973 newspapers on four randomly chosen days in 1930, 1955, and 1974 to create clusters of duplicated articles (including all singletons).
 Additional data, spanning the period from 1920 to 1977, were compiled for model training.
 The resulting public \texttt{NEWS-COPY} dataset - which contains 27,210 articles, comprising 122,876 positive duplicate pairs - aims to encourage further study of robust de-duplication.